ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 The congestion response requirements of L4S are detailed in
 {{RFC9330, Section 4.3}}.

+## Experimental Status

+This draft is experimental because there are some known areas that could be improved, as described below.

+As note above in ECN, BBR as described in this draft does not specify a specific response to ECN, and instead leaves it as an area for future work.

+The delivery rate measurement {{#delivery-rate-samples}} specified has an ability to over-estimate bandwidth, which when combined with BBR's windowed maximum bandwidth filter, can cause BBR to send too quickly.
+BBR mitigates this by limiting any bandwidth sample by the sending rate, but that still might be too high, particularly in STARTUP.

+BBR does not deal well with persistently application limited traffic
+{{#detecting-application-limited-phases}} , such as low latency audio or video flows.
+When unable to fill the pipe for a full round trip, BBR will not be able to measure the full link bandwidth and because all bandwidth samples are app-limited, it will not discard old max bandwidth samples that were not app-limited.

 # Input Signals

 BBR uses estimated delivery rate and RTT as two critical inputs.